 Amavasya is very unauspicious in Hinduism.
 Amavasya tithi is considered good to perform Shraddha rituals for ancestors; and is not suitable for any auspicious work.
 Amavasya falling on Monday is known as Somvati Amavasya.
 And Amavasya falling on Saturday is known as Shani Amavasya.
 Here are all Amavasya dates with important festivals associated with these dates.

-Find all Amavasya Dates in the year 2020 are as follows:
+All Amavasya Dates in the year 2022 are as follows:

 Note: Amavasya tithi is very unauspicious.
 So do not collect panchang for Amavasya dates from unknown sources.